7 min read

 Collaboration starts with context.

-Shared context means the system understands the working environment: the people involved, the current goal, the relevant prior decisions, the permissions, the open questions, and the boundaries of the task.
+The system needs to show the people involved, the current goal, relevant prior decisions, permissions, open questions, and task boundaries.

 2. Clear roles